 - Observed in the 20th c.: around 2 mm/year;

-resulting in ca. 0.50 m SLR over this period;
+resulting in ca. 0.50 m eustatic SLR over this period;

-resulting in ca. 3.50 m SLR over this period;
+resulting in ca. 3.50 m eustatic SLR over this period;

-resulting in ca. 110 m SLR over this period.
+resulting in ca. 110 m eustatic SLR over this period.

-Since the rise of human civilisations around 5000 BC, SLR has been around 4 m.
-This value must obviously be combined with local crustal movements which may have reached several meters uplift (e.g. Phalasarna) or subsidence (e.g. Alexandria, Apollonia Cyrenaica, Portus Iulius, and many others).
+Since the rise of human civilisations around 5 000 BC, eustatic SLR has been around 4 m.
+This value must obviously be combined with local crustal movements which may have reached several meters uplift (e.g. Phalasarna) or subsidence (e.g. Alexandria, Apollonia Cyrenaica, Portus Iulius, Rome, and many others) and sometimes both (Pozzuoli).